 It’s important to stay at the clinic for 15 minutes after your vaccine.
 Some people may have a rare but serious allergic reaction called anaphylaxis.
 If anaphylaxis happens, you will get medicine to treat the symptoms.

 It’s rare to have a serious side effect after a vaccine.
 Call Health Link at 811 to report any serious or unusual side effects.

->

-> Check with your doctor or a public health nurse before you get the vaccine.
-You can still have the vaccine if you have a mild illness, such as a cold or fever.
+You can still get the vaccine if you have a mild illness, such as a cold or fever.
 Always tell your healthcare provider if you have allergies or if you’ve had a side effect from a vaccine in the past.

->

-> If you’re planning to get pregnant, you need to wait 1 month after having this vaccine before you start trying to get pregnant.
+If you’re planning to get pregnant, wait 1 month after getting this vaccine before you start trying to get pregnant.

->

-> What is measles?
+What is measles?
 Measles is a virus that spreads easily through the air when someone who has measles coughs or sneezes.
 It can cause: